flame-engine/flame/doc/flame/components.md

 If you are not using `FlameGame`, don't forget this component needs to be updated, because the animation object needs to be ticked to move the frames.

+To listen when the animation is done (when it reaches its last frame and is not looping) you can use `animation.completed`.

 ## SpriteAnimationGroup